 “Looks like you two already met,” Gail said, looking between Ellie and Weston.

 “Guess I failed to mention my last name is Morris,” Weston grinned.
 Then he leaned into Ellie and whispered, “I guess the rest of our date is going to be chaperoned.”

 Ellie tried to play down her smile.

-Jessica Koosed Etting and Alyssa Embree Schwartz met the first day of freshman year at the University of Southern California and instantly bonded over their obsessions with Brenda Walsh, Robin Hood: Prince of Thieves and The Babysitters Club books they read growing up.
+Jessica Koosed Etting and Alyssa Embree Schwartz met the first day of freshman year at the University of Southern California and instantly bonded over their obsessions with Brenda Walsh & Writing for tech blogs “write for us”, Robin Hood: Prince of Thieves and The Babysitters Club books they read growing up.
 After spending a full year mourning the end of college, they began writing television and feature scripts together.
 They have set up pilots at ABC, NBC, Fox and CW, and sold films to The Weinstein Company, Happy Madison, Paramount, New Regency, MGM and Alloy Entertainment.
 They love writing female-centric stories, especially for teen and tween audiences, mainly because they still think they are the 18-year-old girls they were when they first met at USC.